junxit/us-congress-bills-110/metadata.md

 - 2008-11-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S10768)
 - 2008-11-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S10768)
 - 2008-11-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S10768)
+- 2008-11-24 — Message on Senate action sent to the House.
+- 2008-12-09 — Received in the House.
+- 2008-12-09 — Referred to the House Committee on Oversight and Government Reform.